VietnameseCoffee/hotspots/README.md

 Hot-Spots is a full-stack clone of the popular site Yelp.
 Hot Spots is a community based website to help users explore restaurants and food around the San Francisco, Bay Area.
 Visitors can search for places and types of food, while members can place reviews to influence ratings.

-This project was built in a 10 day time span, and more features are intended to be implemented soon.
+This project was built in a 2 week time span, and more features are intended to be implemented soon.

 ## Features